supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

       * Resource: The name of the resource under review.
       * Progress: The number of users reviewed over the total number of users part of this access review.

-1. Select the name of an access review to get started.
+1. Select the name of the  access review that you created to get started.

-1. After it opens, you'll see the list of users in scope for the access review.
+1. After it opens, you'll see the  of user in the scope for the access review.

 1. There are two ways that you can approve or deny access: